 At maturity on 1 Feb 2025

-If you are still employed with the same company by the time you retire, you will be entitled to collect the estimated benefits as well as the benefits that have accrued through profit sharing.
+If you are still employed with the same company by the time you retire, you will be entitled to collect the simulated lump sum as well as the benefits that have vested through profit sharing.

-What exactly do we mean by "estimated benefits"?
+What exactly do we mean by "simulated lump sum"?